graphql-java-kickstart/graphql-java-servlet/README.md

 # GraphQL Servlet

 This module implements a GraphQL Java Servlet.
-It also supports Relay.js and OSGi out of the box.
+It also supports Relay.js, Apollo and OSGi out of the box.

 # Downloading